 Later chapters refer to example code.
-You can create a special project in Eclipse to hold the examples.
-Here's how:
+Here's how to create a special project in Eclipse to hold the examples.

 - In Eclipse, if the Java perspective is not already open, switch to it by going to Window → Open Perspective → Java. - Set up a class path variable named UIMA_HOME, whose value is the directory where you installed the UIMA SDK.
-This is done as follows: - Go to Window \rightarrow Preferences \rightarrow Java \rightarrow Build Path \rightarrow Classpath Variables. - Click "New" - Enter UIMA_HOME (all capitals, exactly as written) in the "Name" field. - Enter your installation directory (e.g. C:/Program Files/apache-uima) in the "Path" field - Click "OK" in the "New Variable Entry" dialog - Click "OK" in the "Preferences" dialog - If it asks you if you want to do a full build, click "Yes" - Select the File → Import menu option - Select "General/Existing Project into Workspace" and click the "Next" button. - Click "Browse" and browse to the %UIMA_HOME%/ directory - Click "Finish."
+This is done as follows: - ∘ Go to Window → Preferences → Java → Build Path → Classpath Variables. - Click "New" - Enter UIMA_HOME (all capitals, exactly as written) in the "Name" field. - Enter your installation directory (e.g. C:/Program Files/apache-uima) in the "Path" field - Click "OK" in the "New Variable Entry" dialog - Click "OK" in the "Preferences" dialog - If it asks you if you want to do a full build, click "Yes" - Select the File → Import menu option - Select "General/Existing Project into Workspace" and click the "Next" button. - Click "Browse" and browse to the %UIMA_HOME%/examples directory - Click "Finish."
 This will create a new project called "uimaj-examples" in your Eclipse workspace.
 There should be no compilation errors.